sharife/golden-thread/site/content/productions/on-the-periphery.md

 end: 2020-04-04T20:06:27.482Z
 heading: ''
 description: >-
+  ## A magical tale of hope and home against all odds.

   In the first co-production between Golden Thread Productions and Crowded Fire Theater, Sedef Ecer’s *On the Periphery* paints a tender portrayal of the lives of social outcasts in Istanbul’s urban slums mirroring the displacement,